DominikAlberski/DominikAlberski.github.io/collections/_positions/logihub.md

 position_no: 3
 ---

 I was part of small developer team.
 We were expanding and maintaining CRM like system for the in company use.
-My responsibilities were focused around backend part of the application with focus on new features and maintenance,  occasionally there were also front end tasks.
-Application was used by various company departments and required different features and integrations with systems from other collaborating companies.
+My responsibilities were focused around backend part of the application I was responsible for creation of new features and maintenance of existing code base, occasionally there were also simple front end tasks.
+Application was used by various company departments and required different features and integrations with systems from other collaborating companies and clients.

-During my time there I was able to broaden my knowledge about APIs and system integrations.
-I was also introduced to Kanban based system for project management.
+During my time there I was able to broaden my knowledge of APIs and system integrations.
+I was also introduced to Kanban based approach for project management.

-Main technologies which I was using were Rails 5 and 6, PostgreSQL, RSpec, Redis, Sidekiq, RabitMQ.
+Main technologies which I was using were Rails 5 and 6, PostgreSQL, RSpec, Sidekiq, RabitMQ.